eurohat1984/FractalEurope/india.md

 * Adani's 2022 takeover of NDTV media outlet is also concerning, adding it to a list of outlets such as Hindustan Times which are now biased in favour of Modi and the BJP.
 Critical reporting has been pushed to more informal whatsapp channels etc. amid a clearout of critics in the major Indian media institutions.

 ### Deflection Tactics
+For Context: Putin's Kremlin is the master of all deflection tactics.
+With twisted language such as *invasion* -> "special operation" they have shown us all the benefit of documenting deflection tactics into categories so they can be more readily responded to.

 1. Labelling criticism as "anti-India" and "colonial":
   * For example, the BJP response to the BBC's Modi Documentary
+  * As if to say that Modi=India
+2. Acusing people you don't like of "foreign influence"
+  * For example, when the police raided NewsClick they accused it of being a Chinese propoganda outlet